Anaesthetics

 Lidocaine has a rapid onset and intermediate duration of action (1-2 hours)

-– It is are used for minor procedures, epidurals and spinal anaesthesia (+anti-arrhythmic)
+It is used for minor procedures, epidurals and spinal anaesthesia.

-Procaine has a short duration of action and so is used for infiltration anaesthesia
+Procaine is short acting and is used for infiltration anaesthesia (e.g., intradermally)

-– Tetracaine is long acting and so is used for spinal anaesthesia and ophthalmology use.
+Tetracaine is long acting and is used for spinal anaesthesia and ophthalmology use.

 Disclaimer